haiku/website/content/blog/pulkomandy/2017-02-28_haiku_monthly_activity_report_february_2017.md

 tqh tweaked our ACPI code to fix all warnings, and enabled Werror so the compiler will now complain if someone adds warning-generating code in that area.

-Skipp_osx added case insensitie comparison methods to BString, and used them to fix some bugs in the legacy PackageInstaller (to install SoftwareValet packages from BeOS).
+Skipp_osx added case insensitive comparison methods to BString, and used them to fix some bugs in the legacy PackageInstaller (to install SoftwareValet packages from BeOS).